-- The trench always retreats in both the long- and short-plate reference models.
+The trench always retreats in both the long- and short-plate reference models.
 Although strengthening the lithosphere and weakening the asthenosphere affect trench behaviour, only the short-plate model with the weak asthenosphere displays periods of trench advance.
 In this model, due to the lowered basal drag, subduction is able to occur through more plate advance, whilst limited periods of trench advance occur during the buckling interaction between the strong slab and lower mantle.
 These periods occur when increased subduction velocity brings colder and stronger slab to interact with the ULMB.
 The interaction between the steep strong slab and the upper mantle, which has lowered viscosity due to strain-rate weakening, does not allow the slab to unbend.
 Instead, the cold slab attains a rolled-over shape that upon interaction with the higher viscosity lower mantle pushes the plate forward.
 These episodes end once subduction velocity reduces, as this gives the slab time to heat and weaken, and to regain the ability to unbend.
-This type of trench advance mechanism can be observed in other models (Bellahsen et al., 2005; Di Giuseppe et al., 2009; Ribe, 2010; Billen and Arredondo, 2018), in particular models where slab strength does not decrease with increasing temperature (i.e. models without a Peierls type - 360 plasticity).
-In nature, This type of rolled-over slab is rare on Earth, and has been imaged only below part of the Indian collision front has a slab with such a rolled over shape been imaged (e.g. review by Goes et al., 2017); below other advancing trenches, slabs are steep but do not have the shape expected for trench advance resulting from the push of a strong slab at the ULMB.
-So, although the modelled trench advance episodes have magnitudes and rates in the range of observations, other mechanisms for trench advance, such as external forcing by background mantle flow and mantle plumes et al., 2009) may be more likely drivers of trench advance on Earth.
+This type of trench advance mechanism can be observed in other models (Bellahsen et al., 2005; Di Giuseppe et al., 2009; Ribe, 2010; Billen and Arredondo, 2018), in particular models where slab strength does not decrease with increasing temperature (i.e. models without a Peierls type plasticity).
+This type of rolled-over slab is rare on Earth, and has been imaged only below part of the Indian collision front (e.g. review by Goes et al., 2017); below other advancing trenches, slabs are steep but do not have the shape expected for trench advance resulting from the push of a strong slab at the ULMB.
+So, although the modelled trench advance episodes have magnitudes and rates in the range of observations, other mechanisms for trench advance, such as external forcing by background mantle flow and mantle plumes (as happens in the models from Höink and Lenardic, 2008) or an imbalance between ridge push and slab pull (e.g. Capitanio et al., 2009) may be more likely drivers of trench advance on Earth.